 Delaney’s department is getting about $16 million in the state tax-funded part of the current budget and is asking for almost $19 million, a 17 percent increase.

 Delaney said the department had 128 positions, but must keep five attorney positions vacant to stay within the current budget appropriation.
-He said the department lost eight attorneys and seven support staff positions in the current budget.

 While his agency has shrunk, the number of lawyers added to other agencies had grown, he said.
 He said decentralization of legal services isn’t sound public policy.